 Indulge in Some Luxuries

 A backpacking trip is typically pretty bare bones, but you can keep the romance alive after a particularly grueling day by surprising your other half with a few small luxuries.
-Go ahead and pack that freeze-dried chocolate cake, the flask filled with your loved one’s favorite whisky, or an extra pair of dry socks to boost his or her morale when times get tough.
+Go ahead and pack that freeze-dried chocolate cake, the flask filled with your loved one’s favorite whiskey, or an extra pair of dry socks to boost his or her morale when times get tough.

 Divide and Conquer